 The Foundation has three grant programs and the guidelines addressed on this page are for the Responsive Grant Program ONLY.
 If you are invited to apply to one of our other grant programs, additional information will be provided to you at that time.

 The Responsive Grants program has an online application process.
-Applications will be live January 1st – April 1st at midnight of each year.
+DUE TO PUBLIC HEALTH AND SAFETY CONCERNS REGARDING THE CORONAVIRUS THE FOUNDATION IS EXTENDING THE 2020 RESPONSIVE GRANT DEADLINE TO MAY 1ST AT MIDNIGHT.
 Proposals sent by mail or fax will not be accepted.
 Late applications will not be considered, funding decisions cannot be expedited and all decisions are final.
 The Responsive Grant program has a highly competitive application process with only 33% of all applications receiving some level of funding.
 A decline should not be considered a reflection of the quality of your project or the worthiness of the organization.

 The Foundation will only accept one Responsive Grant application per organization, per year.
 The exception to this rule is school districts.
 The Foundation will accept multiple applications per school district however, only one application per individual school will be accepted each year in the Responsive Grant program.

 Applications will only be considered from qualified nonprofit organizations who have received tax-exempt status from the IRS either by way of a tax determination letter or by state statute.
 No grants to individuals will be made.